siddk/cyk-parser/README.md

 2. The Racket Reference:  This is a manual.
 Only refer to it if for some reason the Guide is not sufficient.

-3. For the CYK algorithm, Google should be able to give you tutorials and guides.
+3. For the CYK algorithm, Google has all the necessary tutorials and guides.
 One thing to keep in mind - probably all of the results will show you a dynamic programming approach, but it can also be done with memoized recursion.
 (This is true of almost all dynamic programs.)
-(If this doesn't make sense, you can just follow the pseudocode from Wikipedia or other sources.)